ZoeChang/small-piece/README.md

 ### Work Experience

-Overseas Global Sales, Pou Chen Group in Guangzhou China and Chittagong Bangladesh, 2014.07-2016.03.
+**Overseas Global Sales**, *Pou Chen Group in Guangzhou China and Chittagong Bangladesh, 2014.07-2016.03*
-- Customer relationship maintainance(with Timberland Hongkong office and resident manager in China and Bangladesh).
+> - Customer relationship maintainance(with Timberland Hongkong office and resident manager in China and Bangladesh).
-- Familiar with export/import trade process.
+> - Familiar with export/import trade process.
-- Join department management and projects, promote ERP systems in localization and and improve IT systems,etc.
+> - Join department management and projects, promote ERP systems in localization and and improve IT systems,etc.

-Structure designer, Chang Architect Office in Kaohsiung, 2012.07-2014.06
+**Structure designer**, *Chang Architect Office in Kaohsiung, 2012.07-2014.06*
-- Factory building structure design.
+> - Factory building structure design.
-- Lead team of building and structure regulations.
+> - Lead team of building and structure regulations.

 ### Education